 That being said, there are also lots of reasons not to run systemd in containers.
 The main one is that systemd/journald controls the output of containers, whereas tools like Kubernetes and OpenShift expect the containers to log directly to stdout and stderr.
 So, if you are going to manage your containers via Orchestrator like these, then you should think twice about using systemd-based containers.
 Additionally, the upstream community of Docker and Moby were often hostile to the use of systemd in a container.

 I am happy to say things have gotten better.
 My team, container runtimes, at Red Hat decided to build our own container engine, called Podman.
 Podman is a container engine with the same command-line interface (CLI) as Docker.
 Pretty much every command you can run from the Docker command line you can execute with Podman.
-I often give a talk now called Replacing Docker with Podman, where the first slide says
+I often give a talk now about Replacing Docker with Podman, where the first slide says

 And lots of people had.